kashvitak/kashvitak_langgraph_MAT496/README.md

 we are streaming the output or messages from the chat model whether they're just tool calls or whether they're just natural language processing.

+-Notebook2-breakpoints

+how breakpoints work-
+u can stop a graph at any node, then u can proceed just by passing none with a thread id and it will pick back up from the current state of the graph

+we can pass interrupt_brefore to our agent through the API

+using the API we can do two things- one, we can pass the interrupts via just the arguments or, we can define it in the code.